thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-odd-moves.md

 On a messy hit, **brace yourself.**

-## Infiltrator
+## infiltrator

-When you are **cautious**, you can try to climb or squeeze into a hard-to-reach place.
+With a **cautious** approach, you can try to climb or squeeze into a hard-to-reach place.

 On a solid hit, you reach it without much trouble.

 On a miss, **brace yourself**.

-## Ritual Spellcasting
+## ritual spellcasting

-When you are **insightful**, you can cast a spell you know by performing a magical ritual.
+With a **insightful** approach, you can cast a spell you know by performing a magical ritual.

 On a solid hit pick 1 option that takes effect as you cast your spell: